jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_alarm_messagevariables.md

 ---
 title: Alarms - Message Variables
 summary: "These variables provide useful information in describing an alarm.
-Message variables are used in the Alarm Action Dialog and the Details column of the Alarm log.
-The text in the Alarm Log | Details column is defined and can be modified in Configure an alarm."
+Message variables are used in the Alarm Action Dialog and the Details column of the Alarm log."
 sidebar: p_enterprise_sidebar
 permalink: enterprise_cfgmonitor_alarm_messagevariables.html
 folder: SpotlightEnterprise